FAQ: Frequently Asked Questions

 - I have been admitted, what do I do next?
 Please refer to your admission packet for next steps.
 If you do not have that yet or have misplaced it, go to I’m Admitted!
 What’s Next?

 - I have accepted my offer to attend, what do I do next?
 Go to I’m Admitted!
 What’s Next?

 - I have been taking course as a Non-Degree Seeking Student but have reached my limit, what do I do to continue taking courses?
 You must fill out a Non-Degree Declaration Form to continue as a Non-Degree Seeking Student or you must apply for a degree program.

-- I just have a few questions but don’t need a full visit, can I make an appointment to talk with an Admissions Counselor?
-Appointments and Individual Visits can be arranged by calling the Office of Admissions.
+- I just have a few questions but don’t need a full visit, can I make an appointment to talk with an Admission Counselor?
+Appointments and Individual Visits can be arranged by calling the Office of Admission.

 - I would like to have some information about admission to UIS sent to me, who do I contact?
 Request Information today.

 - Can I learn more about faculty and staff responsibilities at UIS?
 Please visit the Academic Staff Handbook website